Anders Ejnar Andersen

-Anders Ejnar Andersen (1912–2006) was a Danish politician who was a member of Venstre and held various government posts, including minister finance and minister of economic affairs in the 1970s and 1980s.
+Anders Ejnar Andersen (1 October 1912 – 13 April 2006) was a Danish politician who was a member of Venstre and held various government posts, including minister of finance and minister of economic affairs in the 1970s and 1980s.

 Early life and education

 Andersen was born in Voldby on 1 October 1912.
 He attended Ladelund agricultural school in the period 1935–1936.

 Career

 Andersen was member of the Danish parliament for the Venstre representing Aarhus County and then Randers County.
 He was first elected to the Parliament in 1953 and served there from 1953 to 1979 and from 1981 to 1984.

 Andersen was the minister of finance in the cabinet led by Poul Hartling from 19 December 1973 to 13 February 1975.
 Then he served as the minister of economic affairs and minister of taxation between 30 August 1978 and 26 October 1979 in the cabinet of Anker Jørgensen.
 Andersen also served as the minister of economic affairs from 10 September 1982 to 10 September 1987 in the cabinet led by Poul Schlüter.
 Following the end of his tenure Andersen retired from politics.